AxisCommunications/opc-ua-vmd-events-acap/README.md

 [AXEvent](https://www.axis.com/techsup/developer_doc/acap3/3.5/api/axevent/html/index.html) compatible scenario events (alarm status) through [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) ([open62541](https://open62541.org/)).

-*Please note that even if this ACAP would fit right into your usecase, its purpose is above all to serve as an example and boilerplate rather than being ready for production.*
+*Please note that even if this ACAP would fit right into your use case, its purpose is above all to serve as an example and boilerplate rather than being ready for production.*